Protests & Submission Guidelines

 Board Submission Process

-The deadline for submissions to the Board of Estimates deadline is Tuesdays at 12:00 noon to be included on the agenda for the following week.
+The deadline for submissions to the Board of Estimates deadline is Tuesdays at 12:00 noon to be included on the agenda for two weeks ahead of the meeting.

 Effective immediately Board Submissions can ONLY be submitted electronically via e-mail.